Natural Resources AMP

 Requirements for Admission to Graduate Studies for the Degree of Master of Science

-Students should apply for admission into the Accelerated Master’s Degree Program (AMP) in the Rubenstein School in the Fall semester of their Junior year, but can apply on alternative timelines as well.
+Students should apply for admission into the Accelerated Master’s Degree Pathway (AMP) in the Rubenstein School in the Fall semester of their Junior year, but can apply on alternative timelines as well.
 As of 2018, the Rubenstein School no longer requires a GRE exam for admissions.
 Consideration for admission requires the following:

 • A minimum cumulative GPA of 3.00.